Published: April 2nd, 2023 by Chris McGrath

 How does a financially independent person pay for their living expenses?

-- They use their financial knowledge to leverage their wealth to generate enough passive income to cover their current living expenses.
+- They use their financial knowledge to leverage their wealth to

-- They use their financial knowledge and money management skills to control their expenses to be less than their passive income.
+- They use their financial knowledge and money management skills to

 - They aim to maintain a long term surplus of net income